 The Ø logo

-The red Ø logo shows that the latest preparation of the product has taken place in a Danish company inspected by the public authorities.
-Therefore, the logo can be seen on both foods that originate from Danish organic farms and on imported foods that are processed, packed or labeled in Denmark.
+The Ø logo is an inspection label and shows that the latest preparation of the product has taken place at a Danish company inspected by Danish authorities.
+Therefore, the logo can be seen on foods that originate from Danish organic farms and on imported foods processed, packed or labeled in Denmark.

 The EU logo

 The EU logo shows that the organic product is produced and controlled in accordance to the standards in the European legislation.
 It is voluntary to use the Ø logo and mandatory to use the EU logo on prepacked organic products produced in the EU.
 However, the EU logo can also be used to label imported organic products.